-Videogames as Architectural Archives
+Videogames as Architectural Archives (online)

 Hosted By: C20 Society

 Videogames have long engaged with the built environment, from early abstracted cityscapes to detailed digital reconstructions of real and imagined architecture.
 The 2019 Notre Dame fire, and Ubisoft’s offer of Assassin’s Creed digital drawings, highlight the potential of game assets to contribute to heritage debates and reconstruction.
+Did you know that models from Assassin’s Creed were used to help in the restoration of Notre Dame Cathedral?
+This discussion will explore how game designs can be utilised in the preservation of history and culture.

 Marie Foulston is an award-winning videogame curator and creative director specialising in radical exhibitions, games, and immersive experiences.